egemenimre/opticks/docs/models/sharpness_pt1.md

 The topic of sharpness and contrast performance is continued [here](sharpness_pt2.md).

-[^1]: A Tutorial on Electro-Optical/Infrared (EO/IR) Theory and Systems; G. M. Koretsky, J. F. Nicoll, M. S. Taylor; Institute for Defense Analyses, IDA Document D-4642, 2013.
+[^1]: The Art and Science of Optical Design; R. R. Shannon; Cambridge University Press; 1997.

-[^3]: The Art and Science of Optical Design; R. R. Shannon; Cambridge University Press; 1997.
+[^2]: A Tutorial on Electro-Optical/Infrared (EO/IR) Theory and Systems; G. M. Koretsky, J. F. Nicoll, M. S. Taylor; Institute for Defense Analyses, IDA Document D-4642, 2013.